 Every renowned architectural firm does have its own style of building different structures.
 In this regard, Gluck+ firm’s claim to fame is its eye-catching guest house embedded beneath the earth (which are ironically inconspicuous in nature).

 The firm’s latest construction project attests to this distinguishing feature with loads of green attributes complementing the core design.
-The project is question is a structural addition to a 2,850-square-foot guesthouse nestled within the Colorado Rocky Mountains; a building which was originally designed by Gluck+ in 2004.
+The project deals with a structural addition to a 2,850-square-foot guest house nestled within the Colorado Rocky Mountains; a building which was originally designed by Gluck+ in 2004.

-The architects worked out a solution by ‘colliding’ the augmented form with the main rectilinear building at an almost right angle.
+The architects have come up with a solution by ‘colliding’ the augmented form with the main rectilinear building at an almost right angle.
 This unique arrangement resulted in a ramp like gradient that actually slides a bit over the roof of the original Modernist residence.

-Solar panels are utilized on its southern wall for heating the house and the adjacent swimming pool.
-The additional structure on the other hand comprises of living rooms and dining area, all flanked by glass facades that provide access to utilities like swimming pools and courtyards on the sides of the building.
+Solar panels are utilized on southern wall of the house and there is also a swimming pool nearby.
+The additional structure on the other hand comprises of living rooms and dining area, all flanked by glass facades that provide access to spaces like swimming pool and courtyard on the sides of the building.

 This remodeled guest house also has a ‘conventional’ fireplace which accentuates upon the rustic setting of the overall project.